For a few years now, University of South Carolina students have struggled to decide whether they’re from UofSC or USC.

 In other words, “that school in Californa” won the legal trademark rights to USC.

-So the University of South Carolina, which had apparently used both abbreviations in different ways, was finally forced to acknowledge itself as UofSC.
+So the University of South Carolina, apparently decided shortly thereafter to acknowledge itself as UofSC.

 ‘We were here first’